CodeOpsTechnologies/Talent-Board-Backend/README.md

     - dev environment: Singapore (`ap-southeast-1`)
     - prod environment: Mumbai (`ap-south-1`)

-## Github Actions
+## GitHub Actions
-### Steps for CI/CD :
+### Steps to setup CI/CD using GitHub Actions
+The following is the list of steps that is executed as a part of the CICD setup:

-1. Store all account credentials in github secrets to access them in environment without exposing.
+1. Store all account credentials in GitHub [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) to access them in environment without exposing.
+The AWS credentials will be used for deploying the application into your AWS account and the database details is used for running the test cases as a part of the CICD setup
 ```bash
 AWS_ACCESS_KEY_ID: ${{secrets.AWS_ACCESS_KEY_ID}}
 AWS_SECRET_ACCESS_KEY: ${{secretAWS_SECRET_ACCESS_KEY}}